Vehicle crime initiatives

 We work with a number of car manufacturers to find new ways of detecting stolen motor vehicles and to increase the quality of the data in the Stolen Motor Vehicles database.

-Project INVEX currently involves five countries and the German car manufacturers Volkswagen (including Skoda, Seat and Bentley), Audi (including Lamborghini) and Porsche, which all regularly exchange data with INTERPOL.
-Initiated by the German National Central Bureau (NCB), the pilot project started in January 2009 and was adopted later that year at the INTERPOL General Assembly meeting in Singapore.
-New car manufacturers and member countries are expected to join during the course of 2012.
+Project INVEX currently involves six countries and the German car manufacturers Volkswagen (including Skoda, Seat and Bentley), Audi (including Lamborghini), BMW and Porsche, which all regularly exchange data with INTERPOL.
+Initiated by the German National Central Bureau, the pilot project started in January 2009 and was adopted later that year at the INTERPOL General Assembly meeting in Singapore.

 Since its inception, INVEX has contributed to the detection of stolen cars and components in about 70 member countries, leading to more than 300 seizures and various follow-up investigations.